 'This Is Not A Drill': A False Ballistic Missile Alert Shakes Hawaii

-Hawaiians and tourists alike were shaken shortly after 8:00 a.m.
+Hawaii residents and tourists alike were shaken shortly after 8:00 a.m.
 HST when a push notification alerted those in the state of islands to a false missile threat, causing an immediate panic.

 "BALLISTIC MISSILE THREAT INBOUND TO HAWAII.
 SEEK IMMEDIATE SHELTER.
 THIS IS NOT A DRILL," read the message, which also blared across Hawaiian televisions stations.

 Rep. Tulsi Gabbard, D-HI, confirmed the false alarm on Twitter 12 minutes after the errant message was sent.
+It took about 38 minutes for another push notification to arrive on smartphones declaring there was no real danger.

 HAWAII - THIS IS A FALSE ALARM.
 THERE IS NO INCOMING MISSILE TO HAWAII.
 I HAVE CONFIRMED WITH OFFICIALS THERE IS NO INCOMING MISSILE. pic.twitter.com/DxfTXIDOQs— Tulsi Gabbard (@TulsiGabbard) January 13, 2018